What is the hardest finance job?

 Here are some jobs involved in financial management:

-See also What a human resource manager does?
+See also What does a bookkeeper do?

 Treasurer